A Legacy of sustainability

 - A commitment to social justice and diversity that looks beyond legal requirements and instead toward leadership.

 - A sustainable supply chain program that incorporates triple bottom line best practices in our supplier selection and management processes.

 - Hospital cafeterias serving local and organic foods to patients, employees and visitors.

 - Local farmers markets at most of our hospital sites, along with engagement with local community supported agriculture.

 - Employee "Green Teams" that generate ideas and carry out projects to improve Legacy's sustainability efforts at our area hospitals.

-- An aggressive recycling program that diverts approximately 2315 tons of waste from landfills annually through co-mingle recycling, composting, electronic waste and advanced environmental technologies in medical waste disposal.
-This has led to approximately 36% diversion of our total waste away from landfills, compared to the national average for hospitals of approximately 22%.
+- An aggressive recycling program that diverts approximately 2,315 tons of waste from landfills annually through co-mingle recycling, composting, electronic waste and advanced environmental technologies in medical waste disposal.
+This has led to the diversion of approximately 30 percent of our total waste away from landfills.